kevin931/CytofDR/docs/source/change/development.rst

 --------------------

 - Framwork for DR methods
-- DR evaluation framework and ranking
+- DR evaluation framework and ranking with builtin clustering
 - Documentation and package preparation

 Future Milestones
 --------------------

 - Add support for custom evaluation framework
-- Add clustering support
 - Add more mapping/transform capabilities beyond LLE and Isomap

 ---------------------------